lauramayfox/farm-flip/README.md

 ## Validator Testing

 ## HTML:
 The initial validator testing showed issue with my section for the imagery on the cards.
-I went back and updated the section to a div
+I went back and updated the section to a div, and it now is passing validation.
 <h1 align="center"><img src="/assets/images/html.png"/></h1>

 ## CSS: